 The Final Closure Plan provides an update to the landfill closure plan prepared in 2011 and consolidates various proposed changes into a single, updated closure plan.
 The background of the closure planning process is provided in the document.

 The BC Ministry of Environment approved the Final Closure Plan in fall 2017.
-The Regional District anticipates proceeding with closure activities in 2018.
+The Regional District anticipates proceeding with closure activities in Spring 2018.